dogoncouch/quizlight/README.md

 ### Test mode
 Test mode is for taking tests.
 Tests in `/usr/share/doc/quizlight/modules` are loaded by default, unless another directory or file is specified.

+Test mode is somewhat secure.
+EOF and Keyboard Interrupt errors are caught, and there should be no way to get back to the start of the test after a result file is selected.
+To let someone take a test, save the results, and log them out of the system, run quizlight as follows:

+    quizlight ; exit

+Select the module, set the save file for results, and the test should be somewhat secure.
+This has NOT been extensively tested.

 #### Learning mode
 Learning mode turns on immediate answer feedback.
 After each question is answered, the correct answer is shown, along with the reason (if present).

 ### Edit mode
 Edit mode is for creating and extending tests.
-It has to create new tests, add new chapters to existing tests, and extend existing chapters.
+It allows the user to create new tests, add new chapters to existing tests, and extend existing chapters.
+Editing requires write permission on the module file.
 Chapters and questions can not be deleted within quizlight.

 # Modules